 Across CAMH, research is revolutionizing our understanding of the brain as we uncover the underlying causes and biological markers for mental illness.
 Convergence—bringing together all the available information about individuals and their mental health journeys—is the key to igniting discovery and answering our most difficult questions about mental illness.
-For example, an estimated one in three people have hard-to-treat depression, and the BrainHealth Databank will improve our understanding of both individuals and broader populations so that we can accelerate personalized care.
+For example, an estimated one in three people have hard-to-treat depression, and the BrainHealth Databank improves our understanding of both individuals and broader populations so that we can accelerate personalized care.

 To help achieve the BrainHealth Databank’s goal of advancing data-driven mental health care with a strong commitment to privacy and ethical conduct, this initiative partners with a team of experts from CAMH and the broader mental health care system.
 We work collaboratively with clinicians, researchers, patients and families, and seek expertise from privacy and research ethics officers and data engineers.